 By Nancy Conroy, Commercial Associate

 The cult of the celebrity chef is bigger today than ever before.
-The UK’s insatiable appetite for TV personalities and shows alike, from Kitchen Nightmare’s Gordon Ramsay to The Great British Bake Off, has propelled chefs beyond the four walls of the kitchen and into the spotlight.
+The UK’s insatiable appetite for TV personalities and shows alike, from Kitchen Nightmare’s Gordon Ramsay to The Great British Bake Off, has propelled celebrity chefs beyond the four walls of the kitchen and into the spotlight.

-Relative Insight’s text analytics platform allows you to compare two or more qualitative data sets and in this case, analyse the differences in the language used by celebrity chefs on social.
+Relative Insight’s text analytics platform allows you to compare two or more qualitative data sets and in this case, analyze the differences in the language used by celebrity chefs on social.
 Pulling tweets from the last 12 months, I uploaded this raw social data to Relative Insight and was able to identify the topics, words, phrases, grammar, and emotion unique to each individual.
 This form of social media analysis looks beyond the generic and prevalent terms you’d expect to see around conversations of food or cooking.
 Instead, it reveals the distinct linguistic tendencies of each chef.

 Nadiya Hussain has become one of the most successful Great British Bake Off winners to date.
 Her accomplishments include TV shows, children’s books and baking the Queen’s 90th birthday cake.
 But even with her rise to baking royalty, Nadiya has remained humble.

-Over indexing on mentions of mental health, Nadiya Hussain shares her own personal experiences with anxiety and in doing so helps raise awareness among her followers.
+Over-indexing on mentions of mental health, Nadiya Hussain shares her own personal experiences with anxiety and in doing so helps raise awareness among her followers.
 Nadiya is 10.7x more likely to talk about supporting different causes and donating money, as well as mentioning the bravery of individuals facing these troubling times.

 My analysis found that Nadiya Hussain is more likely to leverage her social media to speak about important social issues such as poverty, hunger and mental health, turning her culinary standing on its head to talk about the lack of food that many people experience.

-Cooking up a storm in the kitchen, Gordon Ramsay is arguably one of the most famous chefs in the world.
+Cooking up a storm in the kitchen, Gordon Ramsay is arguably one of the most famous celebrity chefs in the world.
 But it is his foul-mouthed and hot-headed personality that often seems to carry his brand more than any dish that has ever left his kitchen.

 There is a competitive spirit in the way Gordon Ramsay speaks on Twitter.
 He is 5.5x more likely to speak about the act of cooking in the context of a game.

-Ramsay is also 2.4x more likely to use dynamic and immediate language on Twitter, with words like now and and present participles like moving, making and going reinforcing the speed and action of his cooking style.
-His use of maximisers to describe food, like absolutely and most, reflects his love of cooking and passion for food.
+Ramsay is also 2.4x more likely to use dynamic and immediate language on Twitter, with words like now and present participles like moving, making and going reinforcing the speed and action of his cooking style.
+His use of maximizers to describe food, like absolutely and most, reflects his love of cooking and passion for food.

 Topics associated with the visceral and physical aspects of cooking are 10.5x more likely to come up on Gordon Ramsay’s Twitter, as he was more likely to talk about parts of buildings, ie. the kitchen where the act of cooking takes place, or sensory descriptors of what food looks like.
 There is a sense that Gordon Ramsay uses his social media to set the scene and taps into what people want – the suspense, drama and adventure of cooking.